PLOS One: Output and turnaround

 The number of papers published by PLOS One grew rapidly from inception to 2013 and has since declined somewhat.
 By 2010, it was estimated to have become the largest journal in the world, and in 2011, 1 in 60 articles indexed by PubMed were published by PLOS One.
 By September 2017, PLOS One confirmed they had published over 200,000 articles.
 By November 2017, the journal Scientific Reports overtook PLOS One in terms of output.

 At PLOS One, the median review time has grown from 37 days to 125 days over the first ten years of operation, according to Himmelstein's analysis, done for Nature.
 The median between acceptance and posting a paper on the site has decreased from 35 to 15 days over the same period.
 Both numbers for 2016 roughly correspond to the industry-wide averages for biology-related journals.
+The acceptance rate decreased from around 50% to 31% between January 2021 and June 2023.

 Management

 The founding managing editor was Chris Surridge.
 He was succeeded by Peter Binfield in March 2008, who was publisher until May 2012.
 Damian Pattinson then held the chief editorial position until December 2015.
 Joerg Heber was as editor-in-chief from November 2016 before Emily Chenette took over in that position in March 2021.